-126. Defendants' enforcement of Article II, Section 1 of the Virginia Constitution disqualified Plaintiffs King and Johnson from voting in Virginia because they were convicted of felonies.
+125. Article II, Section 1 of the Virginia Constitution violates the Eighth Amendment disqualified Plaintiffs King and Johnson from voting in Virginia because they were convicted of felonies.

-127. Defendants' enforcement of Article II, Section 1 of the Virginia Constitution has therefore inflicted and continues to inflict cruel and unusual punishment on Plaintiffs King and Johnson in violation of the Eighth Amendment.
+126. Defendants' enforcement of Article II, Section 1 of the Virginia Constitution therefore inflicted and continues to inflict cruel and unusual punishment on Plaintiffs King and